What Is Strategy (and Why Should You Care)?

 Fantastic.
 What’s next?

 So, the million-dollar question is, where does content strategy fit in?
-This is a sticky subject, one which I’m going to explore in future posts.
+This is a sticky subject, one I’m going to explore in future posts.
 Hang tight.

 A little light reading: